Slow Cooker Baked Spaghetti {Million Dollar Spaghetti}

 - Regular spaghetti has just noodles, meat, and sauce, and made on the stove top.

 - Baked Spaghetti is spaghetti and sauce topped with a creamy cream cheese and ricotta mixture and topped with cheese, and baked to meld all the flavors together.
 In this case we are using our slow cooker to “bake” this casserole.
-Baked spaghetti tastes like an ultra decadent lasagana (but of course with different noodles).
+Baked spaghetti tastes like an ultra decadent lasagna (but of course with different noodles). – We also love to make Crockpot Lasagna and Ravioli Lasagna.

-- Pasta sauce – You can use Ragu, Newman’s Own, Rao’s or even make your own homemade marinara in this recipe!
+- Pasta sauce – You can use Ragu, Newman’s Own, Rao’s or even make your own homemade crockpot marinara sauce.
 Just use two 24-oz. jars.

 - Ground beef – Cook ground beef on the stove top with salt, pepper, basil, garlic and onion.

-- Spaghetti noodles – One pound of cooked spaghetti noodles will be added to this after the sauce has simmer all day.
+- Spaghetti noodles – One pound of cooked spaghetti noodles will be added to this after the sauce has simmered all day.

 - Cream cheese mixture – Cream cheese, ricotta and salt make up the creamy layer in this million dollar spaghetti.